aeverall/seestar/README.md

 dataframe = pd.DataFrame(array, columns=['glon', 'glat', 's', 'age', 'mh', 'mass'])

-# Calculation of selection function - the dataframe is returned with columns for the fields of the stars and selection probability.
+# Calculation of selection function
+# - the dataframe is returned with columns for the fields of the stars and selection probability.
-dataframe = Galaxia_sf(dataframe, coords=['age', 'mh', 's', 'mass'], angles=['glon', 'glat'], method='int')
+dataframe = Galaxia_sf(dataframe, method='int',
+				coords=['age', 'mh', 's', 'mass'], angle_coords=['glon', 'glat'])
-# Method='int' means calculating the selection function using intrinsic properties (i.e. age, metallicity and mass).
+# Method='int' means calculating the selection function using intrinsic properties
+#(i.e. age, metallicity and mass).

 dataframe.union # The column of selection function probabilities
 ```